Fuwn/pia.nix/README.md

 The repo contains a flake module to add the Private Internet Access VPNs to your Nixos system.

+This repository is a fork of [~rprospero/nixos-pia](https://git.sr.ht/~rprospero/nixos-pia) that has been updated and is being actively maintained.

 ## Installation

 You'll need to include this module in your `flake.nix` file: